Leddie

 Errata

-- Pinout side PCB mirrored: On all sides, the top/bottom connectors are mirror flipped (GND should be PWR, 2 should be 3 etc.).
+• Pinout on the side PCB is mirrored: On all sides, the top and bottom connectors are mirror flipped (GND should be PWR, 2 should be 3 etc.).
 Workaround: Cut and strap.

 Videos